 The Golden Buddha: Remembering Our True Nature

 One of the stories I’ve always loved took place in Asia.
 There’s a huge statue of the Buddha.
 It was a plaster and clay statue, not a handsome statue, but people loved it for its staying power.
-About 13 years ago, there was a long dry period and a crack appeared in the statue.
+A number of years ago, there was a long dry period and a crack appeared in the statue.
 So the monks brought their little pen flashlights to look inside the crack — just thought they might find out something about the infrastructure.
 When they shined the light in, what shined out was a flash of gold — and every crack they looked into, they saw that same shining.
 So they dismantled the plaster and clay, which turned out to be just a covering, and found that it was the largest pure solid gold statue of the Buddha in all of southeast Asia.

 The monks believed that the statue had been covered with plaster and clay to protect it through difficult years, much in the same way that we put on that space suit to protect ourselves from injury and hurt.
 What’s sad is that we forget the gold and we start believing we’re the covering — the egoic, defensive, managing self.
 We forget who is here.
 So you might think of the essence of the spiritual path as a remembering — reconnecting with the gold . . . the essential mystery of awareness.

 Radical Acceptance: Awakening from the Trance of Unworthiness

 The practice of meditation, or coming into presence, is described as having two wings.
 The wing of mindfulness allows us to see what is actually happening in the present moment without judgement.
 The other wing is heartfulness or love — holding what we see with tenderness and compassion.
 You might think of it as two questions: What is happening right now? and Can I be with this and regard it with kindness?
 These are the two wings that we cultivate to be able to wake up out of the trance of unworthiness — out of the spacesuit self — and sense that gold that’s shining through.